-Awareness ribbon made out Buddy Guy’s donated string.
-Designed by 2x breast cancer survivor Elisa Guida.
+ONE left!
+Awareness ribbon made out Buddy Guy’s used/played guitar string.
+Designed by jeweler and 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 2″ in length and contains the brass ferrule from Buddy’s string.
 Comes with a 16, 18, 20, 22 or 24″ finished leather chord with lobster clasp.
-Due to the high demand of the StringsforaCURE jewelry your order will take 6 – 8 weeks to complete.
-Each piece is hand-made and may vary slightly.
-If you would like a stainless steel beaded chain instead of the leather chord email: email@example.com and we will accommodate you.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Artist Release Form: